aws/s2n-tls/scram/README.md

 To enhance protection against these risks, SCRAM integrates message padding directly into the AEAD encryption layer.
-The caller indicates a desired 'frame size' and SCRAM will ensure that every encrypted message is rounded up to a whole number of frames.
+The caller indicates a desired 'frame size' and SCRAM will ensure that every encrypted message is rounded up (if needed) to a whole number of frames.
 Frames can be aligned with network boundaries, such as record sizes or TCP segment sizes, or they can be aligned with storage boundaries such as page sizes or block sizes.
 It's up to the application.

 By integrating padding, SCRAM handles the details that developers can sometimes get wrong, for example many application developers mistakenly believe that a